kuzzleio/documentation-old/src/api-documentation/controller-security/delete-role.md

 Given a `role id`, deletes the corresponding role from the database.

-The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the role's deletion indexation (indexed roles are available for `search`).
+The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the role's deletion to be indexed (indexed roles are available for `search`).

 <aside class="notice">
-The role unique identifier.
-It's the same you set when you create a role. in its responses when you create a role.
+The `role id` is the same one you set when you create a role.
 </aside>